SirGsusFreak/Village-Defense/README.md

 ## How to Play
 - Start the game
 - Control with W, S, A, D
-- Right click on mouse to use weapon
+- Left click on mouse to use weapon
-- Survive all enemy waves to protect your village and win the game.
+- Shoot the zombies and keep them from killing you or destroying the center tower

 ## Development
 This project was built using **Godot Engine 4.x**.
 Key development highlights include: